ITU-R 468 noise weighting: Explanation

 The A-weighting curve was based on the 40 phon equal-loudness contour derived initially by Fletcher and Munson (1933).
 Originally incorporated into an ANSI standard for sound level meters, A-weighting was intended for measurement of the audibility of sounds by themselves.
 It was never specifically intended for the measurement of the more random (near-white or pink) noise in electronic equipment, though has been used for this purpose by most microphone manufacturers since the 1970s.
 The human ear responds quite differently to clicks and bursts of random noise, and it is this difference that gave rise to the CCIR-468 weighting curve (now supported as an ITU standard), which together with quasi-peak measurement (rather than the rms measurement used with A-weighting) became widely used by broadcasters throughout Britain, Europe, and former British Commonwealth countries, where engineers were heavily influenced by BBC test methods.
-Telephone companies worldwide have also used methods similar to 468 weighting with quasi-peak measurement to describe objectionable interference induced in one telephone circuit by switching transients in another.
+Telephone companies worldwide have also used methods similar to ITU-R 468 weighting with quasi-peak measurement to describe objectionable interference induced in one telephone circuit by switching transients in another.